memfuse/memfuse/docs/optimization/buffer/flush.md

 2. **Lock Contention**: Single lock (`_lock`) used for both data operations and flush operations
 3. **No Timeout Protection**: Flush operations could hang indefinitely
 4. **No Error Recovery**: Failed flushes could leave the system in an inconsistent state
+5. **Data Loss Risk**: No mechanism to force flush stale data or handle graceful shutdown

 ## Architecture Evolution